ASzot/rl-toolkit/README.md

   environment will pass the environment observation before any normalization in the `raw_obs` field.

-Also included are some common environments which otherwise might be hard to configure.
+Also included are some common 3rd party RL environments.
 * `BitFlip-v0`

 # Benchmarks